 Frequently Asked Questions

 What does it take to be a mentor with Mentor Me?
 Be available to volunteer one hour a week during the school year.
 Be available to make a two-year commitment to the program.
 Mentors receive initial orientation and on-going training.
 Experienced mentors and counselors are available to consult.
 Mentor Center Coordinators make the best mentor match possible and provide on-going supervision and support to the mentorships.
 Learn more about becoming a mentor.

 What would I do as a mentor?
 Mentors essentially are just asked to spend time with their mentee.That could mean talking, laughing, reading, creating, playing games – just being together.
 These one hour get-togethers take place at the mentee’s school site or at our Cavanagh Rec Center.

 What is the Mentor Me Cavanagh Recreation Center?
 In 2014, Mentor Me took over management of this 12,000 square foot community center owned by the City of Petaluma.
 After over $300,000 in renovations, the facility, which was built in 1959, has emerged as the go-to place for our mentees and their mentors, offering opportunities for educational enrichment (cooking classes, art/music programs, sports), for academic tutoring services and career exploration, and to receive college admissions coaching.
 In addition, the Center serves as the Mentor Me administrative offices and provides income for the organization by renting spaces within the facility for all kinds of events.
 The Mentor Me Cavanagh Recreation Center is located at 426 8th Street in Petaluma.
 We welcome the public to come in for a tour.

-Where does funding come from?
+Where does your funding come from?
 Donations come from a mix of local individuals and businesses, which also give in-kind donations of goods and services.
 Corporate and foundation grants are also an important source of income.
-The State of California no longer supports mentoring programs financially and Federal money has been greatly reduced over the past ten years.
 Businesses also contribute by matching employee donations and allowing employees time off in order to volunteer as mentors.